 Three ways of transferring heat energy

 All heat energy, including heat generated by fire, is transferred in different ways:

-Conduction transfers heat energy through one substance to another when they are in direct contact.
-The moving molecules of a warm material can increase the energy of the molecules in a cooler material.
+Conduction transfers heat energy in solids.
+The moving particles of a warm soild material can increase the heat energy of the particles in a cooler solid material by transferring it directly from one particle to the next.
 Since particles are closer together, solids conduct heat better than liquids or gases.

 An effect of heat – expansion

 When gases, liquids and solids are heated, they expand.
 As they cool, they contract or get smaller.
 The expansion of the gases and liquids is because the particles are moving around very fast when they are heated and are able to move further apart so they take up more room.
 If the gas or liquid is heated in a closed container, the particles collide with the sides of the container, and this causes pressure.
 The greater the number of collisions, the greater the pressure.